Neurology

 Multiple Sclerosis (MS)

-Multiple Sclerosis is a condition where the immune system mistakenly targets the brain and spinal cord, disrupting the nervous system's vital functions.
-This can lead to symptoms such as vision issues, numbness, tingling, and muscle weakness.
-Advancements in MRI technology have revolutionized our understanding of MS, enabling early diagnosis and the initiation of treatment.
+Multiple Sclerosis is a condition where the immune system wrongly attacks the brain and spinal cord, affecting the nervous system's important functions.
+This can cause symptoms like vision problems, numbness, tingling, and muscle weakness.
+Improvements in MRI technology have changed how we understand MS, allowing for early diagnosis and treatment to begin.

 Restless Legs Syndrome (RLS)